-A This button of the right image tool bar turns the visibility of annotation layer on/off.
+A This button of the right image toolbar turns the visibility of annotation layer ON/OFF.
 Right-clicking the button displays a context menu with the following options:

-- Clear All Objects

-- Clear Annotation Objects

-- Clear Measurement Objects

-- Select Annotation Objects

-- Select Measurement Objects

-- Select All Objects and Deselect
+- Clear All Objects will delete annotation and measurement objects. - Clear Annotation Objects will delete all annotation objects. - Clear Measurement Objects will delete all measurement objects. - Select Annotation Objects will select all objects that are not the measurement ones. - Select Measurement Objects will select all measurement objects. - Select All Objects and Deselect will select/deselect all annotation and measurement objects.